Schlieffen Plan: Schlieffen

 In February 1891, Schlieffen was appointed to the post of Chief of the Großer Generalstab (Great General Staff), the professional head of the Kaiserheer (Deutsches Heer [German Army]).
-The post had lost influence to rival institutions in the German state because of the machinations of Alfred von Waldersee (1832–1904), who had held the post from 1888 to 1891 and had tried to use his position as a political stepping stone.
+The post had lost influence to rival institutions in the German Empire because of the machinations of Alfred von Waldersee (1832–1904), who had held the post from 1888 to 1891 and had tried to use his position as a political stepping stone.
 Schlieffen was seen as a safe choice, being junior, anonymous outside the General Staff and with few interests outside the army.
 Other governing institutions gained power at the expense of the General Staff and Schlieffen had no following in the army or state.
 The fragmented and antagonistic character of German state institutions made the development of a grand strategy most difficult, because no institutional body co-ordinated foreign, domestic and war policies.
 The General Staff planned in a political vacuum and Schlieffen's weak position was exacerbated by his narrow military view.

 In the army, organisation and theory had no obvious link with war planning and institutional responsibilities overlapped.
 The General Staff devised deployment plans and its chief became de facto Commander-in-Chief in war but in peace, command was vested in the commanders of the twenty army corps districts.
 The corps district commanders were independent of the General Staff Chief and trained soldiers according to their own devices.
 The federal system of government in the German empire included ministries of war in the constituent states, which controlled the forming and equipping of units, command and promotions.
 The system was inherently competitive and became more so after the Waldersee period, with the likelihood of another Volkskrieg, a war of the nation in arms, rather than the few European wars fought by small professional armies after 1815.
 Schlieffen concentrated on matters he could influence and pressed for increases in the size of the army and the adoption of new weapons.
 A big army would create more choices about how to fight a war and better weapons would make the army more formidable.
-Mobile heavy artillery could offset numerical inferiority against a Franco–Russian coalition and smash quickly fortified places.
-Schlieffen tried to make the army more operationally capable so that it was better than its potential enemies and could achieve a decisive victory.
+Mobile heavy artillery could offset numerical inferiority against a Franco–Russian coalition and smash quickly, numerous fortified places.
+Schlieffen tried to make the army more operationally capable, to be superior to its potential enemies and achieve a decisive victory.